-Consideration of 2018 Advisory Say-On-Pay Vote; Frequency of Say-On-Pay Vote
+Consideration of 2020 Advisory Say-On-Pay Vote; Frequency of Say-On-Pay Vote

-We hold an annual advisory stockholder vote to approve our named executive officer compensation, and will continue to do so until we receive the results of our next say-on-pay frequency vote, which is scheduled to be held in 2023.
-On June 5, 2018, we held a stockholder advisory vote on the compensation of our named executive officers, commonly referred to as a "say-on-pay" vote.
-Our stockholders approved the compensation of our named executive officers, with over 98% of the stockholder votes that were cast being in favor of our 2018 say-on-pay resolution.
-Noting the overwhelmingly favorable result of this vote, for fiscal year 2018, the compensation committee retained our general approach to our executive compensation program.
+We hold an annual advisory stockholder vote to approve our named executive officer compensation and will continue to do so until we receive the results of our next say-on-pay frequency vote, which is scheduled to be held in 2023.
+On June 4, 2020, we held a stockholder advisory vote on the compensation of our named executive officers, commonly referred to as a "say-on-pay" vote.
+Our stockholders approved the compensation of our named executive officers, with over 98% of the stockholder votes that were cast being voted in favor of our 2020 say-on-pay resolution.
+Noting the overwhelmingly favorable result of this vote, for 2020, our compensation committee retained our general approach to our executive compensation program.